jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 To actually control the arm once you have made the above changes you need to establish a connection, enable the motors, launch the driver, launch the planner and finally launch Rviz.
 To do this:

-1. Power on the arm, enable the DHCP setting and take note of the IP address once it appears
+1. Power on the arm, enable the DHCP setting and take note of the IP address once it appears, this may take a few minutes

 2. Check you can ping the arm

-3. Open an empty program, enable the arm motors and drive the arm to the home position
+3. On the UR5 pendant open an empty program, enable the arm motors and drive the arm to the home position

 4. You should now be in the 'Move' menu on the UR tablet.
 If you are in the movement execution window (the one that has an 'Auto' and a 'Manual' button) then the driver will not work.